FranciscoKnebel/priokcut/README.md

 * `(4+4*i)*k*M` bytes for the cuts
 * `4*M` bytes for auxiliary data

-For very large graphs, make sure your machine have enought memory!
+For very large graphs, make sure your machine have enough memory!

 ### Theoretical capacity